ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 # Inovelli Scene Manager

-This node interepts scenes sent by multi-clicking on a Red series switch.
-Connect to a Home Assistant events-all, node adds appropriate number of outputs for triggering scenes.
+This node interepts scene data sent by multi-clicking on a Red series switch.
+Connect to a Home Assistant events-all node, automatically adds the appropriate number of outputs for triggering scenes.

 ![image](https://user-images.githubusercontent.com/43426700/114770466-1965ea80-9d31-11eb-92f7-8fec410095c1.png)